Schoolforbasics/runbooks/AnacondaRepository.rst

 the ``anaconda-server-sync-conda`` command to mirror all Anaconda packages locally under the "anaconda" user account.

-.. note:: Ignore any license warnings.
-Additional mirror filtering/whitelisting/blacklisting options can be found `here <https://docs.continuum.io/anaconda-repository/mirrors-sync-configuration>`_.
+NOTE: You may ignore any license warnings.

+SEE ALSO additional mirror filtering/whitelisting/blacklisting options on `configuring your PyPI or anaconda Repository Mirror <https://docs.continuum.io/anaconda-repository/mirrors-sync-configuration>`_.

-**Air gapped installation:** Since we're mirroring from a local filesystem, some additional configuration is necessary.
+**Air gapped installation:** Since you are mirroring from a local filesystem, additional configuration is necessary.

 #.
 Create a mirror config file: